Pinho13/LTW-The-Forge/README.md

 Members can browse and enroll in classes, reserve equipment, and track their activity; trainers have public profiles and upcoming classes; and administrators oversee users, classes, and equipment.

 The system is being developed following the requirements of the course, including structured CSS, PHP with PDO, and role-based functionality.

-## First Delivery
-HTML files to be considered are [index](index.html); [my-account](my-account.html) and [classes](classes-static.html).

-After opening index, click the LogIn button to open the LogIn/Register forms.
-In any one of the two, if the Sign In/Register is pressed then you will be redirected to my-account.

-Styling for these pages can be found at src/style/

 ## Features